neomiraculous/Object_Detection/README.md

 # Object_Detection
-The Repositort for Object Detection Projects
+The Repository for Object Detection Projects